How to Fix “401 Unauthorized Access” Error? [7 Methods]

 403ForbiddenIndicates that the client is authenticated, but lacks the necessary permissions to access the requested resource

-In summary, a 401 error signifies the need for authentication, while a 403 error indicates that the client is authenticated but lacks the necessary permissions to access the requested resource.
+In short, you can simply understand that a 401 error signifies the need for authentication, while a 403 error indicates that the client is authenticated but lacks the necessary permissions to access the requested resource.

 Real-world Examples of 401 Errors